-The 300 level Pre-student Teaching Field Experiences, designed for juniors in all certification areas, require students to teach small groups and whole group instruction, to prepare instructional materials, but not yet to be in full control of the classroom. (from PDE guidelines)
+The EDME 534 Teaching Practicum experience require students to teach small groups and whole group instruction, to prepare instructional materials, but not yet to be in full control of the classroom.

 The field experience will serve as a laboratory where pre-student teachers will be able to connect learning from campus-based courses to active engagement in authentic, appropriate grade-level settings with learners.